2qx/grpc-bchrpc-browser/README.md

 ### Running Tests

 Tests can be run either from console or in a browser.
-The test modules and javascript must be built prior to running tests
+The typescript is loaded via ts-node, in that context.

     npm run test          # run tests in node npm run test:browser  # run tests in a browser